 For the surfing Girl about the Globe, get an adrenaline rush by trying surfing in Nantucket.
 Top surfing spots include Cisco Beach, Surfside Beach, and Jetties Beach.
 If you’re not experienced at riding a wave, you may get lucky with the surfers who can help guide you.
 Or opt for proper surfing lessons instead.
 There are many surfing schools on the island and it’s a great way to new skill whilst you’re on holiday too.

-Nantucket is home to several museums, where you can wile away the hours if you are a history buff.
+Nantucket is home to several museums where you can while away the hours if you are a history buff.
 Pass by the Whaling Museum to learn about Nantucket's primary economic activity in the 18th and early 19th centuries.

 Other museums include the Museum of African American History, the Jethro Coffin House, and the Nantucket Shipwreck and Lifesaving Museum.

 5. A Photo Session at the Lighthouses

 In the past, Nantucket had a vibrant economy based on shipping and whaling, and the lighthouses around the island are remnants from that era.
 For those who love photography, you can shoot these unique-looking lighthouses and take photos at Brant Point, Great Point, and the Sankaty Head lighthouses.

 6. The Cisco Brewery Tour